ricomariani/CG-SQL-author/CQL_Guide/int01.md

----
-id: int01
-title: "Part 1: Lexing, Parsing, and the AST"
-sidebar_label: "Part 1: Lexing, Parsing, and the AST"
----
 <!---
 -- Copyright (c) Meta Platforms, Inc. and affiliates.
 --
 -- This source code is licensed under the MIT license found in the -- LICENSE file in the root directory of this source tree.
 -->
+## Part 1: Lexing, Parsing, and the AST

 ### Preface

 The following is a summary of the implementation theory of the CQL compiler.
 This is